godotengine/godot-docs/tutorials/scripting/change_scenes_manually.rst

       access.

 There are also cases where one may wish to have many scenes present at the same time.
-Perhaps one is adding their own singleton at runtime, or preserving a a scene's data between scene changes (adding the scene to the root node).
+Perhaps one is adding their own singleton at runtime, or preserving a scene's data between scene changes (adding the scene to the root node).

 .. tabs::